chetan-patil7/fake_brand_detection/README.md

 The Streamlit app allows users to upload an image, which is then processed and classified as either genuine or fake.

 ## Dockerfile
-Certainly!
-Here is a brief summary for the Dockerfile to include in your README.md file.

----

 ## Docker Setup

 To facilitate easy deployment and ensure a consistent environment, a Dockerfile is provided to containerize the application.